 For instance, when teaching sentence structure, I begin with direct instruction, which includes modeling.
 From there, we do some whole class practice and then small group.
 Finally, I gradually release students to try applying the strategy to writing on their own.

-With the variety of learning opportunities, it’s simple to differentiate, and scaffolding is naturally built into the unit.
+With the variety of learning opportunities, it’s simple to differentiate, and scaffolding strategies are naturally built into the unit.

 Here is a post I wrote with extended tips for teaching and scaffolding sentence structure.
 Of course, the best way to scaffold grammar is to begin with a grammar sequence that naturally builds one skill upon the next.